KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_2_tournament.md

    `3)` the Knockout Phase will be divided into the Upper Bracket and Lower Bracket, both will be played in a knockout system, and the Final of the Knockout Phase, between the winners of both brackets,

-   `4)` in the 1st round of the Knockout Phase, Participants will face each other in pairs, which will be determined based on the places taken in the previous phase, in the second place the number of points scored in the previous phase, and in the third place based on *Radamantys*, covering the period from 24 June 2023 to the end of the group phase,
+   `4)` In the 1st round of the Knockout Phase, Participants will face each other in pairs, which will be determined based on a table established according to the places occupied in the previous phase, in the second order the number of points scored in the previous phase, and in the third order based on Radamantys, taking into account the period from June 24, 2023, to the end of the group phase.
+In the upper part of such a table, i.e., Participants occupying 1st place in the group, who, according to the pairing rule of the best with the weakest, would play against Participants occupying 2nd place in the group, will be seeded according to the order in this table.
+The middle part, i.e., Participants occupying 1st place in the group, who, according to the pairing rule of the best with the best, would play against Participants occupying 1st place in the group, will be randomly paired within this middle part.
+The lower part of the table, i.e., Participants who occupied 2nd place in the group, will be randomly paired, where each pair will consist of one Participant from the upper part and one Participant from the lower part.

    `4b)` two Participants who played in the same group in the Group Phase cannot play against each other in the first round of the Knockout Phase,

    `4c)` Participants mentioned in [paragraph `2b)` of point 3 of this chapter](#point-2-3-2b), will be treated as Participants who took 1st place in the group and scored 1 more point than the maximum number of points in the largest group,

-   `4d)` in case of less than 128 Participants signing up for the Tournament, in the 1st round of the Knockout Phase, Participants will face each other in pairs, which will be determined based on *Radamantys*,
+   `4d)` in the case where less than 128 Participants sign up for the Tournament, in the 1st round of the Knockout Phase, Participants will face each other in pairs, which will be determined based on a table established according to *Radamantys*, where the upper part of this table will be seeded according to the order in this table, and the lower part will be randomly paired, so that each pair will consist of one Participant from the upper part and one Participant from the lower part,

    `5)` in the Upper Bracket, Matches will be played in a Bo3 system, in the Lower Bracket in a Bo1 system,